-The major advisor is the thesis or dissertation advisor and is the graduate student's primary contact for all matters related to the program of study and thesis research.
-The major advisor assists in selection of the thesis committee and development of a program of study and thesis or dissertation research proposal.
-The major advisor monitors the student's academic and professional growth, reviews program changes, and arranges for graduate student support.
-The major advisor is generally the committee chair.
+The major advisor is the thesis or dissertation advisor and is the graduate student's primary contact for all matters related to the program of study and thesis/dissertation research.
+The major advisor assists in selecting the student's faculty advisory committee, developing a program of study, and writing the thesis or dissertation research proposal.
+The major advisor monitors the student's academic and professional growth, reviews program changes, and is responsible for writing the annual student review of progress.
+While the major advisor generally supports their advisees financially in the program, such funding is provided at the discretion of the major advisor.
+In the event that the major advisor is unable to provide continued funding, the student shall be responsible for seeking funding from other sources.
+The major advisor serves as the committee chair.
+The major advisor must be a member of the faculty for that program.

 If the major advisor is located at a Research Station, a campus advisor must be identified who will support the academic development of the student if/when that student resides on the Pullman campus.
 If the student is conducting their project at least partly on campus, then in an ideal situation the campus advisor will be a co-investigator on the student's research with the major advisor.
 Although the major advisor is responsible for advising the student on experimental design and manipulation and interpretation of data, and for reviewing initial drafts of theses/dissertations and papers, the student will be integrated into the campus advisor's research program.
-The campus advisor will also provide monetary support for these research activities.
-For those students whose research program focus is off-campus, the campus advisor will serve on the student's committee, answer day-to-day questions while the student is in Pullman and will invite the student to research group meetings, journal clubs, and similar activities.
+For those students whose research program focus is off-campus, the campus advisor will serve on the student's faculty advisory committee, answer day-to-day questions while the student is in Pullman and will invite the student to research group meetings, journal clubs, and similar activities.
+General expectations for both faculty and students are listed in the Good Practices in Graduate Education document on the Graduate School's website.

-Committee
+Faculty Advisory Committee